zimbatm/mdsh/README.md

 OPTIONS:
     -i, --input <input>
-            Path to the markdown file. `-` for stdin. [default: ./README.md]
+            Path to the markdown file. `-` for stdin [default: ./README.md]

     -o, --output <output>
-            Path to the output file, `-` for stdout [defaults to updating the input file in-place].
+            Path to the output file, `-` for stdout [defaults to updating the input file in-place]

-        --work_dir <work_dir>
+        --work_dir <work-dir>
-            Directory to execute the scripts under [defaults to the input file’s directory].
+            Directory to execute the scripts under [defaults to the input file’s directory]

 ```